-When we first got married, we weren’t great with money.
+When my wife and I first got married, we weren’t great with money.
 Thankfully we were always able to pay our bills – which helped us ignore just how bad we were.

 The Perspective Change

 I already shared how I changed careers multiple times, and the story of ramping my side-hustle into a full-time business.
 As that business started to get serious, I had to get serious about running it.
 A big step forward was teaching myself some basic business finance.
 Through that learning, and success using it in the business, I had an epiphany.
 Those same principles and practices work for personal finances too!